Koushikphy/CheatSheets/cheatsheets/gnuplot_cheatsheet.md

 12. Set legend
     ```bash
     pl "data.dat" u 1:2 w l title "my data" # plot "data.dat" with "my data" as legend
+    pl "data.dat" u 1:2 w l # if `title` missing then the file name with columns will be used as legend
+    pl "data.dat" u 1:2 w l notitle # Ignore this plot in legend
     set key    # show legend (default)
     unset key  # hides legend
-    set key inside  # set legend inside the plot (default)
+    set key {inside | outside} # set legend inside/outside the plot (default: inside)
-    set key outside # set key outside the plot
-    set key at 1,1  # set key at 1,1 position ( see below)
-    set key right top  # set key at top right corner (default)
     set key {left | right | center} {top | bottom | center} # set key at any of there combination only valid for `inside`  mode
     set key {above | below} # set key above of below the plot, valid only for `outside` mode.
-    set key at 5,5  # set key at coordinate at 5,5
+    set key at 1,1  # set key at 1,1 position ( see below)
     set key box 3   # Put a box around legend with line type 3
     set key reverse # Put legend text after the line symbol
     set key width 5  # set legend column width as 5
+    set key invert  # reverse the order of keys
+    set key spacing 2 # set spacing between the keys
     ```